 Odds & Ends

 The longest unbeaten streak in NHL history began on Oct.
 14, 1979.
-The Flyers beat the Maple Leafs, 4-3, at the old Spectrum, starting a 35-game undefeated streak that saw Philadelphia go 25-0-10.
+At the old Spectrum, the Flyers beat the Maple Leafs, 4-3, starting a 35-game undefeated streak that saw Philadelphia go 25-0-10.
 They would not lose until they were beaten by the North Stars on Jan.
 7, 1980.

 Two coaching greats hit personal milestones on Oct.
 14, 2017.
 First, the Stars beat the Avalanche 3-1 to give head coach Ken Hitchcock the 783rd win of his career, putting him ahead of Al Arbour for the third-most victories in league history.

 In Toronto, Mike Babcock became just the 16th head coach to win 600 games in the Maple Leafs’ 4-3 overtime victory over the Canadiens.
 This snapped a streak of 14 straight wins for the Habs over their hated rivals.